 Describe Explain Generalize Learn and apply What happened during the session?
 Which challenges occurred?
 Why did that happen?
 What did you do to solve the challenges in each game?
 What did you learn today about processing and verifying information in the future?
-What did you learn for your everyday life?
+What did you learn?
 How did you decide which statements were true or false in the games?
 What made you think those were the right answers?
 Which skills were the most important to evaluate the correctness of the answers?
 In which situation might 5W-1H be useful?
 How can the critical thinking skills you used in these games help you in everyday life, especially when you read or watch things online?
-How did the communi- cation/ evaluation of information change when you came closer to each other?
-Why did the communi- cation/ evaluation of information change when you came closer to each other?
-How might these expe- riences encourage you to critically examine the credibility of sources before trusting or sharing information online?
+How did the communication/ evaluation of information change when you came closer to each other?
+Why did the communication/ evaluation of information change when you came closer to each other?
+How might these experiences encourage you to critically examine the credibility of sources before trusting or sharing information online?